 It’s now been a good 10 plus years since my last night out in Bangor, partly because I don’t do nightlife, but the town centre is also geared more towards teens (I actually do like Belfast these days).
 However, were I forced to go anywhere, it would maybe be Jenny Watts on the High Street, or the Salty Dog on the seafront, or I’d probably just continue along the coast (north) to the Jamaica Inn.
 At least these are the more amiable options when it comes to grub and pints in Bangor.
-Otherwise the best part of nightlife for me was the kebabs, which I can easily have them delivered directly to my door.
+Otherwise the best part of the nightlife in Bangor for me was the kebabs, which I can easily have delivered directly to my door.
 So here they are.
 ‘Spice Island’ top and ‘Chillies’ bottom.
 It’s a bit of a coin toss between the two (I’d go chillies).

 Where to Stay?